gbhl/piwg-citations/README.md

 ### Programs:
 * **cr2bhl.py**
 >A python 3 program that gathers article metadata from **Crossref** for the specified **ISSN** and **date range** and writes it to a tsv file.
 It formats the metadata in a way that allows definition of articles in BHL using the **Import Segments** function.
 Optionally, this program will match Crossref articles with existing BHL articles.

+* **toc_plmd.py**
+>This code illustrates an approach in which article metadata is obtained from a combination of an OCRed table of contents and BHL page level metadata.
+In order for this approach to work, the BHL page level metadata must be complete and correct.